bazarkua/molexa/README.md

 ## What is this?

 moleXa is a modern web application for 3D molecular visualization that makes chemistry accessible and engaging.
-I built it because existing molecular viewers like mol-view might be too complex to use for beginners, also it requires to have pro subscription if you want to download 3D format object, and moleXa is completely free.
+I built it because existing molecular viewers like molview might be too complex to use for beginners, also it requires to have pro subscription if you want to download 3D format object, and moleXa is completely free and doesn't require any account registration.
 It fetches real molecular data from PubChem and renders scientifically accurate 3D structures with educational explanations.

 **Live Demo: [molexa.org](https://molexa.org)**